Nexus Inclusion

 Pricing Page

-The pricing page was designed to help potential customers understand the product offer quickly and compare plans with confidence.
-I focused on creating a clear structure that balanced transparency with conversion, including pricing tiers, feature comparisons, optional add-ons, and common questions.
+At a later stage, a new pricing page was created to help potential customers understand the product offer quickly and compare plans with confidence.
+I focused on creating a clear structure that balanced transparency with conversion, including pricing tiers, feature comparisons, optional add-ons and common questions.
 Strong calls to action were placed throughout the page to encourage users to book a demo or speak with sales.
-The goal was to reduce hesitation, build trust, and turn interest into qualified leads.
+The goal was to reduce hesitation, build trust and turn interest into qualified leads.
+The pricing page rolled out in phases and does not yet fully reflect the updates below.

 My approach focused on auditing first and then improving the new MVP product that prioritised key value adding features and usability.